zng-ui/zng/TODO/_current.md

     - Does not work in TimesNR, but works in Emoji (where it shouldn't)?
         - Click in emoji 🙎🏻‍♀️ places the caret in invalid grapheme boundary.
 * Test with font that provides ligature carets.
-* Ligatures across segments?
-    - "!=" does not get the special symbol

 * Support replace (Insert mode in command line).
 * Support buttons: